Transformative Mental Health Talks: Global Solidarity for Liberatory Care

 About the Event

-Please register via Eventbrite to join.
-After registering, you will receive a confirmation email with details on how to dial into the Zoom webinar.
+Register in advance via Neon to join.
+After registering, you will receive a confirmation email containing information about how to join.

 Donations